lzwjava/blog-source/notes/2025-06-27-jdk-tools-guide-en.md

 ---
-title: "OpenJDK 21 Tools Overview"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: OpenJDK 21 Tools Overview
 translated: false
-generated: true
 ---

 The directory `/usr/lib/jvm/java-21-openjdk-amd64/bin/` contains tools provided by the OpenJDK 21 Java Development Kit (JDK).
 These tools are used for various tasks related to Java development, debugging, monitoring, and packaging.
 Below is a concise explanation of each tool and its common usage.
 For detailed usage, you can run `tool_name --help` or `man tool_name` in the terminal for most of these tools.